amitport/DRIVE-One-bit-Distributed-Mean-Estimation/experiments/distributed/README.md

-# Drive: One-bit Distributed Mean Estimation
+# Drive evaluation: distributed learning

-This repository contains all the distributed tasks (Distributed CNN, K-means, Power Iteration) presented in the evaluation.
+This sub-project contains all the distributed tasks (Distributed CNN, K-means, Power Iteration) presented in the evaluation.

 ## Setup:
 - To install all the dependencies, run: `pip3 install -r requirments.txt`